What is Fostering?

 Who Can Foster?

-Anyone can become a foster for WBCR.
+Anyone within a hour's distance of Wish Bone can apply to foster..
 We welcome fosters with children and other pets.
 We require that all pets living in the foster home be up to date on all vaccinations.
 You must reside within 60 minutes from Bloomington/Normal in case of an emergency and your foster dog may need to see our veterinarian.
 If you meet these requirements, we'd love to have you foster for us!

 Foster FAQs